Phlorum - Page Content

 • Emissions to air leading to the potential for impacts on the health and function of protected ecological sites, through increased pollutant concentrations or acid and nutrient deposition.

-Air Quality Assessments for Data Centres
+Air Quality Monitoring & Assessments for Data Centres

 Our key Data Centre services are:

-• Detailed air dispersion modelling of back-up generator emissions using state of the art and regulatory-approved software.
+• Detailed air dispersion modelling of back-up generator emissions using state-of-the-art and regulatory-approved software.

 • Liaison with clients, regulators and generator suppliers to obtain necessary emissions and other input data for modelling and to agree assessment methodologies and modelling scenarios.